 Appeal to the House of Lords

-The trial had lasting effect and the executions made martyrs of both Leisler and Milborne, deepened the divisions between pro- and anti-Leislerian factions, and influenced the politics of the Province for many decades afterwards.
+The trial had lasting effect and the executions made martyrs of both Leisler and Milborne, deepened the divisions between pro- and anti-Leislerian factions, and influenced the politics of the Province for many decades afterward.

 1) "But the enemies of the condemned men did not stop because of such refusal.
 At a grand dinner, they brought the governor under the influence of wine, and then had little trouble in leading him further.
 While he was in this drunken condition, the death warrants of Leisler and Milborne were placed before him, and, without realizing the fearful step he was taking, he affixed his signature.
 This was on the 16th of May, 1691.
 When the governor recovered his senses he found that both the prisoners had been hanged, and their bodies beheaded in the presence of a large crowd of people."
-(The United States of America: a Pictorial History of the American Nation from the Earliest Discoveries and Settlements to the Present Time (1909)).
+(The United States of America: A Pictorial History of the American Nation from the Earliest Discoveries and Settlements to the Present Time (1909)).

-The Historical Society of the Courts of the State of New York 140 Grand Street, Suite 701 White Plains, N.Y.
-10601 914.824.5717
+The Historical Society of the New York Courts 140 Grand Street, Suite 701 White Plains, NY 10601 914.824.5863